Rewind X

 Compliance-Friendly Layer

-Regulated entities can document reversal history through Fragment NFTs, providing audit trails for compliance reporting and regulatory examination.
+Regulated entities can document reversal history through Rewind Proof NFTs, providing audit trails for compliance reporting and regulatory examination.

 Enterprise Payouts